samirasilva/PASTA_DSN/README.md

 $ python conver_tm_into_patient.py ./save_the_patients_here/ 1_ACTS_BSN_Test_Set_t_2.txt

 ```
+'./save_the_patients_here/' is the folder where you want to save the patients.

 #### **Executing PASTA**:
 1. Paste all the patients in "save_the_patients_here" folder to the folder:
 ```